 First, begin brushing gently, more so than usual, with a soft-bristled brush and use a toothpaste made for reducing sensitivity.

 If the sensitivity persists, then schedule an appointment with your dentist regardless of the time between your next appointment.
 A common cause of tooth sensitivity is receding gums, meaning the root may be exposed.
-The first symptoms of receding gums is the feeling of discomfort during brushing and when encountering hot and cold foods and drinks.
+The first symptoms of receding gums are the feeling of discomfort during brushing and when encountering hot and cold foods and drinks.

 If you would like a consultation regarding other helpful hints to improve your brushing and flossing techniques, then please contact the oral healthcare professionals at Burch Dental, located in Loves Park and Rockford, where new patients are always welcome.